Welcome to my web page!

 citations).
 My Google scholar page can be found here.

-fellow and two senior research fellows.
+Research Fellows.
 The group's activities are

-funded by Lund University, The Swedish Research Council, The European
+funded by Lund University, the Swedish Research Council, the European

 Research Council, the Knut and Alice Wallenberg foundation, and the